gopinathsjsu/team-project-renaissance/README.md

 - Sprint meeting with team
 - Modularizing code in the application
 - Added changes for one time registration check and profile page

+**4/27/2021**

+Gayathri:
+- UI Wireframe for transfer funds
+- Designed an approach for transferfund functionality, created table with appropriate schema
 # To Run the app

 1. yarn init